AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 $$P_i = P_o + 4 \frac{T}{R}$$

-$P_i$ denotes the pressure within a bubble and therefore is relabeled as $P_b$. $P_o$ denotes the pressure outside of the bubble and is relabeled $P_r$.
+$P_i$ denotes the pressure within a bubble and therefore is relabeled as $P_b$. $P_o$ denotes the pressure outside of the bubble and is relabeled $P_r$ (i.e. pressure in the liquid within the reactor).

-The pressure outside of the bubble (i.e. the pressure within the liquid) can be equated to atmospheric pressure, plus a change in pressure due to the height difference between the reactor and the vent [(Equation 3)](#Equation-3), plus a change in pressure due to head loss in the tubing connecting the reactor and the vent [(Equation 5)](#Equation-5).
+The pressure outside of the bubble can be equated to atmospheric pressure, plus a change in pressure due to the height difference between the reactor and the vent [(Equation 3)](#Equation-3), plus a change in pressure due to head loss in the tubing connecting the reactor and the vent [(Equation 5)](#Equation-5).

 $$\Delta P = \rho g \Delta h$$